 Are resistance machines better for beginners?

 Firstly, on a mental level, it helps to have some guidance as to what to do.
-Rather than staring cluelessly at a set of weights and willing something to happen, moving round the resistance machines helps add a bit of structure to a gym routine when you’re just getting started.
+Rather than staring cluelessly at a set of weights and willing something to happen, moving around the resistance machines helps add a bit of structure to a gym routine when you’re just getting started.
 And there’s certainly no harm in that.

 Secondly, it’s a good place to start to know what a movement should feel like.
 Becoming familiar with the feeling of a muscle group being engaged and the pattern of motion a certain lift should follow is a good precursor to doing the same with some dumbbells.
 It’s the same reason why some people like to use the machines as a warmup.
 It can help you focus on the right form and the right feeling.